KennethThNg/Project/README.md

 A list of research questions you would like to address during the project.

 ## General questions
-- with who Hillary exchanges emails ? (network)
+- with who Hillary exchanges emails? (network)
-- what is the frequency exchanges in general ? according to these people ?
+- what is the frequency exchanges in general ? according to these people?
 - which countries are most addressed ?
-Are some ignored ?
+Are some ignored?
-- what are the main subjects ? according to countries ? according to people ?
+- what are the main subjects ? according to countries ? according to people?

 ## Technical questions
-- How can we properly clean the data (handle with rawText) ?
+- How can we properly clean the data (handle with rawText)?
-- How can we find the country that the mail is addressed ?
+- How can we find the country that the mail is addressed?
-- How can we define the main subjects (define the categories of interest) ?
+- How can we define the main subjects (define the categories of interest)?
-- Which visualization tools shall we use for countries lexicography fields ? for network representation ? for exchange frequency ? for addressed countries ? etc
+- Which visualization tools shall we use for countries lexicography fields? for network representation? for exchange frequency? for addressed countries? etc

 # Dataset